acl2/acl2/books/projects/rac/README.md

     * generalize template
     * generate a list of type usable in Lisp to generate bvecthm for each extracted functions.
-    * continue to refactore and clean up the code, bison in C++ mode
+    * continue to refactor and clean up the code, bison in C++ mode
     * improve the display of location for typedef types.